 1841 Census (7th.
 June) Kilmarnock (597) Folio 0 Book 23 Page 19

 James Mathieson II and Agnes Scotts next child, and the next step in our family history, was a son James Mathieson III, born according to his baptismal entry in the Military Records, on 1st April 1842 in Newport, Isle of Wight, and baptised on 12th October 1842 in the St. James Chapel, Isle of Wight.

 On the face of it, this would fit, as according to the regimental muster records, his father, James Mathieson II, had been recalled from recruiting in Dumfries on 12th March of that year, and by the beginning of April was back at the regimental depot at Parkhurst, Isle of Wight.
 (The main part of the regiment had gone to South Africa to fight in the "Kaffir Wars", with only the reserves remaining at Parkhurst.)
 However later census records give Dumfries as his place of birth.
 This would also make sense as James Mathieson's wife Agnes Scott, would have been heavily pregnant at the time of his recall, and may well have remained behind in Dumfries awaiting the birth of the baby before undertaking the journey to the Isle of Wight.
-However no record of the birth has been found in either the "Official Register of Births" which had started in England in 1837, or in the parish records for Dumfries, and without such confirmation as to the actual whereabouts of the event, James Mathieson's place of birth must remain as either Newport, Isle of Wight or Dumfries.
+However no record of the birth has been found in either the "Official Register of Births" which had started in England in 1837, or in the parish records for Dumfries, and without such confirmation as to the actual whereabouts of the event, James Mathieson's place of birth must remain as either Newport on the Isle of Wight, or Dumfries in Scotland.

 1851 Census (31st March) Liverpool HO107/2190 Folio 623 Book 8 Page 14